 No matter how serious you are about brushing, flossing and even seeing the dentist twice a year, sooner or later there is a very good chance that you will feel the pain associated with a toothache.
 Chances are very good that the reason can be traced to decay but a cavity is only one of a number of possible reasons.

 If, when you consume either hot or cold foods or drinks, you feel a sharp pain, it often means you have a cavity in one of your teeth.
 It can also mean that you have sensitive teeth which may be caused by receding gums.
-Of course you will want to arrange to see your dentist, but to alleviate the toothache in West Loop in the meantime try using a soft bristled tooth brush and toothpaste which has been specially formulated for sensitive teeth.
+Of course you will want to arrange to see your dentist, but to alleviate the toothache in Cary Il in the meantime try using a soft bristled tooth brush and toothpaste which has been specially formulated for sensitive teeth.

 Some toothaches are more severe than others.
 If the pain tends to get worse when you bite down this might indicate a cracked tooth.
 If the pain is persistent and throbbing chances are you have a tooth that is infected or has an abscess on it; if this s the case, get to your dentist as quickly as possible.